 Target-oriented mutual interacting opens new options for agency and spectrums of action.
 It enables new objectives and releases its own dynamic.
-Most importantly, though, are the by-products that come into focus through the shared motif.
-These by-products themselves are not the purpose of an action; they are contingencies that are not intended but happen anyway.
-These unavoidable but yet unknown by-products of action that emerge out of a system’s interplay can spur unexpected, unplanned but productive processes.
+Most importantly, though, are the by-products that come into focus through the shared motive.
+These by-products themselves are not the purpose of an action; they are contingencies that are not intended, yet happen anyway.
+These unavoidable yet unknown by-products of action emerging out of a system’s interplay can spur unexpected, unplanned, yet productive processes.
 Once considered as inevitable, contingency – the awareness of meeting and the necessity of dealing with unexpected by-products – allows calculating the unforeseeable and deploying these by-products.
-Considering target-oriented action as a poietic form of production and making use of something non-intended are a lesson learnt from performance and Arendt:
+Considering target-oriented action as a poietic form of production and making use of something non-intended are a lesson learnt from performance and Hannah Arendt:

 Focusing on accidental or circumstantial products entails the need to be aware of, make use of and be in control of the uncontrollable contingencies of action.